What are the top books millennials need to read? Here are the 30 books to read before 30 that will teach and inspire you.

 W. Somerset Maugham said, “The crown of literature is poetry.”
 Emily Dickinson’s poetry is the perfect beginning to your journey into literature’s finest.
 Her beautiful lyrics will touch your soul and leave you in awe at the power of verse.

 How much does higher intelligence give you a better life?
 The tale of a mentally disabled man who undergoes an experiment that increases his IQ to an insanely high level will make you ponder the benefits and drawbacks of both high and low intelligence.
-Keep tissues handy, it’s definitely a book that will make you cry.
+Keep tissues handy, it’s a book that will make you cry.

-How well do you really know your mother?
+How well do you know your mother?
 This tale of four Chinese mothers trying to pass on their wisdom to their America-born daughters who don’t truly understand them will make you want to learn more about your own mother.

 Everyone should read at least one fantasy series in their life, and this is the best one out there.
 Kvothe, a living legend in the world he lives in, tells how he cultivated his life into a myth of epic proportions to a local biographer.
 The intricate details of the world Rothfuss creates will captivate your attention for days on end.
 Let’s just hope he eventually writes that final book.

 All of Khaled Hosseini’s books are worth reading, but The Kite Runner is his debut novel.
-The unforgettable story of the unlikely friendship between a wealthy boy and the son of his father’s servant, it beautifully describes love, friendship, betrayal and redemption.
+The unforgettable story of the unlikely friendship between a wealthy boy and the son of his father’s servant, it beautifully describes love, friendship, betrayal, and redemption.